kimisyo/simple-GCN/README.md

 # simple-GCN

-This program is a simple implementation of the of the paper below
+This program is a simple implementation of the paper below.

 ["Convolutional Networks on Graphs for Learning Molecular Fingerprints."](https://arxiv.org/pdf/1509.09292.pdf)